 A study performed in Korea reveals an interesting connection between vertigo and osteoporosis (a condition that lowers bone density and makes a person more susceptible to getting a fracture).
 Dr. Ji Soo Kim of Seoul National University College of Medicine in Korea initiated the study.
 He observed 209 people diagnosed with benign paroxysmal positional vertigo and 202 people with no history of vertigo.

 Dr. Kim tested bone density on the above-mentioned subjects.
 He noted that people with osteopenia (the stage before osteoporosis) were twice as likely to have vertigo compared to people with bone density in normal ranges.
 This may have to do with improper calcium metabolism.

 Upper cervical chiropractors offer their patients a natural alternative to vertigo care.
 As stated above, vertigo can happen after a head trauma and may be due to a vertebra in the neck becoming misaligned.
-The C1 and C2 vertebrae are designed so as to protect the brainstem.
+The C1 and C2 vertebrae protect the brainstem.
 However, an injury can cause them to become misaligned.
 When this happens, pressure may be put on the brainstem, and this can result in improper signals being sent to the brain about the body’s location.
 This can lead to the sensation of vertigo.

 Upper cervical chiropractors use a gentle technique to help the bones realign, thereby releasing the stress being put on the brainstem.
 The results?
 Many see their vertigo improve or even go away completely.
 To learn more, find a practice in your area and make an appointment today.